MichelleElizabethK/AutoMin2023/README.md

   - CNN articles and summaries
 - AMI Meeting Corpus
   - on HuggingFace
-  - meetings transcripts and summaries
+  - product meetings transcripts and summaries
 - ICSI Meeting Corpus
   - not on HuggingFace
+  - academic meetings transcripts and summaries
   - code to process: https://github.com/xcfcode/meeting_summarization_dataset
 - Spotify Podcast Dataset
   - not on HuggingFace